Chat with us, powered by LiveChat

 Prior to starting the course, please refer to the program/course(s) page to identify any additional materials needed to complete the course.
 You will also receive instructions to access the optional orientation, which we highly encourage you to complete prior to starting your course.

-How many registrations do I need to complete?
+How many scholarship applications do I need to complete?

-Two; you can take up to two courses.
-Each course will require a separate registration that are program specific.
-You are welcome to complete more than one application, but you will only be approved for a maximum of two (2) courses during the scholarship award period.
+Each course will require a separate scholarship application.
+You are welcome to complete multiple applications, but you will only be approved for a maximum of two (2) courses (one per semester) during the scholarship award period (August 1, 2023 – June 30, 2024).

-If I took advantage of 2 free courses for Upskill 2021, will I be eligible for 2 additional courses in 2022?
+If I received an Upskill Vermont Scholarship in previous years, will I be eligible for 2 additional courses in 2023/2024?

 What programs/courses(s) are eligible for Upskill?